netdata/netdata/src/go/plugin/go.d/modules/tomcat/integrations/tomcat.md

 #### Access to Tomcat Status Endpoint

-The Netdata agent needs read-only access to its status endpoint to collect data from the Tomcat server.
+The Netdata Agent needs read-only access to its status endpoint to collect data from the Tomcat server.

 You can achieve this by creating a dedicated user named `netdata` with read-only permissions specifically for accessing the [Server Status](https://tomcat.apache.org/tomcat-10.0-doc/manager-howto.html#Server_Status) endpoint.